pgRouting/workshop/docs/chapters/geoext_client.rst

         })
     });

+A store is simply a container to store informations: we can push data into and get it back.

-Let's explain the options:
+Let's explain all the options:

-``layer``: the argument is a vector layer: by specifying a layer, the FeatureStore will automatically draw the data received into this this layer.
-This is exactly what we need for the last item ("add this result to a vector layer") in the list above.
+``layer``: the argument is a vector layer: by specifying a layer, the FeatureStore will automatically draw the data received into this layer.
+This is exactly what we need for the last item (*add this result to a vector layer*) in the list above.

 ``proxy``: the proxy item specify where the data should be taken: in our case from a HTTP server.
 The proxy type is GeoExt.data.ProtocolProxy: this class